• Home

 This article is about the most common aging brain problem that you may have never heard of.

 While leading a fall prevention workshop a few years ago, I mentioned that an older person’s walking and balance problems might well be related to the presence of “small vessel ischemic changes” in the brain, which are very common in aging adults.
+(This is also called “white matter disease.”)

 This led to an immediate flurry of follow-up questions.
 What exactly are these changes, people wanted to know.
 Do they happen to every older adult?
+Is this the same as vascular dementia?
 And how they can best help their parents with cognitive decline?

-Well, they don’t happen to every older person, but they do happen to the vast majority of them.
+Well, these types of brain lesions don’t happen to every older person, but they do happen to the vast majority of them.
 In fact, one study of older adults aged 60-90 found that 95% of them showed signs of these changes on brain MRI.

 In other words, if your older parent ever gets an MRI of the head, he or she will probably show some signs of these changes.